salesforcecli/plugin-dev/messages/audit.messages.md

 Audit messages in a plugin's messages directory to locate unused messages and missing messages that have references in source code.

-# description

-Audit messages in a plugin's messages directory to locate unused messages and missing messages that have references in source code.

 # examples

-sf dev audit messages
-sf dev audit messages --json
+- Audit messages using default directories:

+  <%= config.bin %> <%= command.id %>

+- Audit messages in the "messages" directory in the current working directory; the plugin's source directory is in "src":

-sf dev audit messages --messages-dir ./messages --source-dir ./src
+  <%= config.bin %> <%= command.id %> --messages-dir ./messages --source-dir ./src

 # flags.project-dir.summary

-Location project where messages are to be audited.
+Location of the project where messages are to be audited.

-# flags.project-dir.description

-The project directory.

 # flags.messages-dir.summary

-Location of the message bundle directory.
+Directory that contains the plugin's message files.

 # flags.messages-dir.description

-The directory that holds the message bundle files.
-The default is the messages directory in the current working directory.
+The default is the "messages" directory in the current working directory.

 # flags.source-dir.summary

-Location of the plugin's source code.
+Directory that contains the plugin's source code.

 # flags.source-dir.description

-The directory that holds the plugin's source code.
-The default is the src directory in the current working directory.
+The default is the "src" directory in the current working directory.

 # noUnusedMessagesFound